kanisterio/kanister/design/phase-level-progress-tracking.md

     state: running
 ```

-### Kanister functions progress tracking
+### Kanister Functions Progress Tracking

-On high level we can divide the Kanister functions into two groups
+At a high level, we can divide the Kanister functions into two groups.

+#### Datamover Kanister Functions

-### Datamover Kanister functions
+Kanister data mover functions (like `BackupData`, `CopyVolumeData`,

-Kanister data mover functions (like BackupData, CopyVolumeData, RestoreData, etc) use Kopia to snapshot filesystem and move data to/from objects.
+`RestoreData`, etc.) use Kopia to snapshot the filesystem and move data to/from
+external storage.

-While snapshotting, kopia provides the info about progress on the terminal
+While snapshotting, Kopia provides the info about progress on stdout.

 ```
 $ kopia --log-level=error --config-file=/tmp/kopia-repository.config --log-dir=/tmp/kopia-log snapshot --progress-update-interval=5s /data